alphagov/govuk-import-export-prototype/guidance/get-permission-to-import-or-export-alcohol-fuel-or-tobacco-excise-goods.markdown

 The HMRC authorisation number proves that you’ve paid the UK excise duty on the goods.

-Pass the HMRC authorisation number on to your supplier.
+Give the HMRC authorisation number to your supplier.
 Once they have it, they can dispatch the goods.

 Your supplier must include a Simplified Accompanying Administrative Document (SAAD) with the goods.
 To avoid delays, it’s best for them to include a copy of the endorsed form HM4 as well.